RohanAlexander/telling_stories_with_data/_book/04-workflow.md

 Begin by creating a minimal REPRoducible EXample, a 'reprex'.
 This is code that contains what is needed to reproduce the error, but only what is needed.
 This means that the code it likely a smaller, simpler, version that nonetheless reproduces the error.

 Sometimes this process enables one to solve the problem.
 If it does not, then it gives someone else a fighting chance of being able to help.
-It is important to recognise that there is almost no chance that you have got a problem that someone has not addressed before.
-It is more likely that the main difficulty is in trying to communicate what you are trying to do and what is happening, in a way that allows others to recognise both.
+It is important to recognize that there is almost no chance that you have got a problem that someone has not addressed before.
+It is more likely that the main difficulty is in trying to communicate what you are trying to do and what is happening, in a way that allows others to recognize both.
 Developing tenacity is important.

 To develop reproducible examples, the `reprex` package [@citereprex] is especially useful.
 To use it we: